-School Code of Discipline
+School Code of Behaviour

 Our whole-school approach to Discipline resulted in the realisation that good behaviour should always be high-lighted and rewarded for its own sake, but also as a method of discouraging undesirable behaviour.